MicrosoftDocs/power-platform/power-platform/power-fx/reference/object-app.md

 ## OnStart property

 > [!NOTE]
 > The use of **OnStart** property can cause performance problems when loading an app.
 We're in the process of creating alternatives for the top two reasons for using property&mdash;caching data and setting up global variables.
 We've already created an alternative for defining the first screen to be shown with [**Navigate**](function-navigate.md).
 Depending on your context, this property may be disabled by default.
 If you don't see it, and you need to use it, check the app's Advanced settings for a switch to enable it.
 The **OnVisible** property of a screen can also be used.
+When the non-blocking OnStart rule is enabled, which is the default, this prevents OnStart from executing in parallel with other app rules.
+In most cases, this would cause your app's other rules to wait for OnStart to finish before executing themselves.
+ADditionally, it is possible that a screen can render and become interactive before either Screen.OnVisible or App.OnStart completes if either are long-running.

 The **OnStart** property runs when the user starts the app.
 This property is often used to perform the following tasks: